s2t2/tweet-collection-py/README.md

 ```

 > NOTE: the test database will be seeded with mock values the first time tests are run

-### Sendgrid API Credentials

-> If you don't care about sending notification emails, skip this section.
-Otherwise set the `WILL_NOTIFY` environment variable to "True" and continue...

-[Sign up for a SendGrid account](https://signup.sendgrid.com/) and verify your account, as necessary.
-[Create an API Key](https://app.sendgrid.com/settings/api_keys) with "full access" permissions, and set it as the `SENDGRID_API_KEY` environment variable.

-Finally set the `FROM_EMAIL` and `TO_EMAILS` environment variables to designate sender and recipients of error notification emails.

 ## Usage